rileyimmel/TransferGuideCS3240Backup/README.md

 # Transfer Guide Project
 ## Link: https://transfer-credit-guide.herokuapp.com/
+(No longer active, aiming to rehost eventually but is a low priority)

 - This is a website designed to make transferring credit from other universities/colleges to the University of Virginia easier and smoother.
 - This project is being created as a semester-long assigment for CS3240 at UVA.